andreramolivaz/TFY-MyBank/README.md

 1. Clone the repository and set up your local environment `$ git clone https://github.com/andreramolivaz/TFY-MyBank.git`
 2. Install PHP and a relational database software on your system (preferably XAMPP)
 3. Config the connection to the DB [here](https://github.com/andreramolivaz/TFY-MyBank/blob/f034528e333319b39f30222281c74cd27af8eeab/includes/connect.php)
-4. Request fot the API keys for marketstack and Alpha Vantage in order to retrieve real-time stock data and then put the key [here (config file)](https://github.com/andreramolivaz/TFY-MyBank/blob/f034528e333319b39f30222281c74cd27af8eeab/includes/config.php)
+4. Request fot the API keys for marketstack and Alpha Vantage in order to retrieve real-time stock data and then put the key in the [config file)](https://github.com/andreramolivaz/TFY-MyBank/blob/f034528e333319b39f30222281c74cd27af8eeab/includes/config.php)

 ## DataBase Structure